Jack Van Dyke

 Jack Van Dyke (born in 1912, died in 1991) was a sailor from the Wisconsin, United States, who became the second president of the International Soling Association (1973 - 1975).

 Van Dyke started his sailing career in 1917 as a 5-year old bilge sailor on his father's A-Scow.
-From that time on he sailed when ever possible.
+From that time on he sailed whenever possible.
 After WOII he became attracted to sailing in the Star.
 In 1954 he became North American Champion in that class.
 When he was sailing 5.5 Metre in 1968 he became interested in the new International Soling class and soon he became an Soling sailor.
 In February 1971 he stepped into the executive committee of the ISA.
 During his term as president he accomplished the following: